crealoz/tutorials/docs/html/4-tags-attributes.md

 # Introduction

 In HTML, a tag can have attributes.
-These attributes will permit to have attach different informations to the tag that will be used by the browser to change the behaviour of the tag, in CSS to act as selectors or in JavaScript to be selector and to attach data to the tag.
+These attributes will permit to have attach different information to the tag that will be used by the browser to change the behaviour of the tag, in CSS to act as selectors or in JavaScript to be selector and to attach data to the tag.